 I used a Home Right sprayer to spray the cabinets and I think it’s a MUST for making them look professional!
 I already had the original sprayer and Home Right sent me the newest model to compare it to the old one…there are some great features about the new one but when it comes to pinching pennies in a remodel, the older model will absolutely do the job, and very well!
 Here are links to both of them!

 Cabinet Hardware – I used Jenna Sue’s cheapest place to buy hardware…it’s Ebay!!
-I had no idea you could get hardware so dang cheap and it actually be such nice quality!
+I had no idea you could get hardware so dang cheap and it actually is such a nice quality!
 I was impressed!
-I paid $86.00 and I kid you not, I still have a few handles and pulls left over!
+I paid $86.00 and I kid you not, I still have a few handles and pulls leftover!
 Best deal ever!

 Add the cost of the tile trowel, adhesive, grout and sealer! $70